ChicagoHarris/Weather-and-Crime/README.md

 ### Before you start

 * Set the DATAPATH in the bash file `$WeatherAndCrimeROOT/script/execute.sh`.
-Make sure you already create directory for data and models.
+Make sure you already created the directory for data and models.

 ### Run the Code